Key Dates for Semester A 2017/18 Examinations

 Attending Examinations During Typhoons/Rainstorms

-- If a Typhoon Warning Signal Pre-No. 8 or above is in force before the start of examinations, the examinations will be cancelled as follows:
+- If a typhoon signal No. 8 or above / black rainstorm warning signal is issued before the start of examinations, OR the Hong Kong Observatory announces that a typhoon signal No. 8 or above will be issued within 2 hours, the examinations will be cancelled as follows:

-- If a Typhoon Warning Signal Pre-No. 8 or above / Rainstorm Black Warning is issued when the examinations are in progress, the examinations will continue unless the Chief Invigilators are advised by the Academic Regulations and Records Office that they should be terminated.
+- If a typhoon signal No. 8 or above / black rainstorm warning signal is issued, OR the Hong Kong Observatory announces that a typhoon signal No. 8 or above will be issued within 2 hours when the examinations are in progress, the examinations will continue unless the Chief Invigilators are advised by the Academic Regulations and Records Office that they should be terminated.
+For an emergency situation in the examination venue which poses immediate danger to students, the Chief Invigilator may terminate the examination.

 Other Adverse Weather Conditions and Announcements